-In the province of Murcia there is a unique natural reserve – the blue lagoon of the Mar Menor (Mar Menor).
-The name means “small sea”.
-The Small Sea and the Mediterranean Sea are separated by a narrow sand spit – La Manga.
+In the province of Murcia, there is a unique natural reserve – the blue lagoon of the Mar Menor (Mar Menor).
+The name means “small sea.”
+The Small and Mediterranean Sea are separated by a narrow sand spit – La Manga.
 Its length is 22 km, width varies from 100 to 1200 meters.

 The depth of the salty lagoon of about 135 km² does not exceed 7 m throughout.
 The Mar Menor Lagoon is never stagnant and is connected to the sea by four canals, one of which is equipped with a drawbridge.